 Processing of personally identifiable information (PII): Any operation or set of operations performed upon personally identifiable information (PII), including but not limited to: collection, transmission, storage, modification, anonymization, disclosure, erasure.

 Pseudonymity: The condition when the processing of personally identifiable information (PII) is such the data can no longer be attributed to a specific subscriber without the use of additional information, as long as such additional information is kept separately and subject to technical and organisational measures to ensure non-attribution to an identified or identifiable subscriber.

+Security anchor: It is a signalling entity that resides in a physically protected location.
+Its functions at least include: authentication function, deriving AN- and CN-specific keys by using a key that is never forwarded to exposed locations, and secure storage of security context.

+Editor’s note: Authentication function and derivation of keys may reside in different functional entities.

 Subscriber credential: a pair of values consisting of a key and an identifier that serves to identify a subscription and that is to be used as a basis for authentication and key agreement.